 Could the Premises Owner do Anything to Prevent the Accident?

-If a person is hurt in a slip and fall, it might be tempting to quickly hire a Slip And Fall Lawyer in Kent County.
+If a person is hurt in a slip and fall, it might be tempting to quickly hire a here.
 However, the plaintiff should ask if the accident could have been prevented through increased care on the premises owner’s part.
 For instance, if a leaky roof leads to a puddle on the floor and someone slips as a result, the property owner might not be responsible if there’s a drain in the floor.
 Property owners typically aren’t held liable for conditions avoidable by a reasonable person, as everyone has a duty to be aware of his or her surroundings and to try to avoid dangers.

 The Property Owner’s Duty to Maintain a Safe Condition